'China and the Human: Law, Immigration, Queerness and Other Related Conversation with Professors David L Eng and Teemu Ruskola'

 Enquiries: Vesna Stefanovski (03) 8344 6589 or email@example.com

 - We strive to ensure the accuracy of information in our database but please be advised that details are subject to change.
-Where appropriate, we will contact you regarding such changes before finalising your registration/order.
+Where appropriate, we will contact you regarding such changes.

-- I understand that I may be filmed, audio recorded and/or photographed and that these may be used in materials and publications produced by Melbourne Law School, the University of Melbourne and its affiliates.
+- I understand that this event may be filmed, audio recorded and/or photographed and that these may be used in materials and publications produced by Melbourne Law School, the University of Melbourne and its affiliates.